xojs/xo/readme.md

 ### Transpilation

-If some files in your project are transpiled in order to support an older Node version you can use the [Config Overrides](#config-overrides) option to set a specific [nodeVersion](#nodeversion) target to these files.
+If some files in your project are transpiled in order to support an older Node.js version, you can use the [config overrides](#config-overrides) option to set a specific [`nodeVersion`](#nodeversion) target for these files.

-For example, if your project targets Node 4 (your `package.json` is configured with `engines.node` to `>=4`) and you are using [AVA](https://github.com/avajs/ava), then your test files are automatically transpiled.
+For example, if your project targets Node.js 4 (your `package.json` is configured with `engines.node` set to `>=4`) and you are using [AVA](https://github.com/avajs/ava), then your test files are automatically transpiled.
 You can override `nodeVersion` for the tests files:

 ```json
 {